• Skip to primary navigation

 Chilies

 Chilies form an integral part of ranch style beans.
-As a rule chilies used for this type of dish have a smoky flavor and some of the chili varieties that fall under this category include chili ancho, chili California and chili guajilo.
+As a rule chilies used for this type of dish have a smoky flavor and some of the chili varieties that fall under this category include ancho chili, California chili, and guajillo chili (or substitutes for guajillo chili).

 This chili can be bought whole or in chili powder form.
 If you buy them whole, it is generally recommended that you let them soak in water for a couple of minutes after which you should cut the stem and take out the seeds before using the chili.
 This is done to ensure that the chili is not too spicy.